AnnieCannons/html-in-class-exercises/readme.md

 ### NAVBAR (unordered list, image)

 1. Read these instructions at least once before you begin
-2. Look for the <nav></nav> section in the html
-   a.
-All of your code will go between the opening and closing nav tags
+2. Look for nav section in the index.html file.
+All of your code will go between the opening and closing nav tags.
 3. Look in your assets folder and see there is a file there called ac-logo.jpg
 4. Back in your HTML, under the opening <nav> tag, add the logo to the navbar
    a. add a **class attribute** with a value of "nav-logo" to the image tag